mbrucher/AudioTK/doc/documentation.md

 Preamplification module
 -----------------------

-* EnhancedKorenFunction is a model of the triode transfer functions based on Ivan Cohen model
+* EnhancedKorenFunction is a model of the triode transfer functions based on a model by Ivan Cohen
-* KorenFunction is a model of the triode transfer functions based on Koren model
+* KorenFunction is a model of the triode transfer functions based on a Koren model
-* LeachFunction is a model of the triode transfer functions based on Leach model
+* LeachFunction is a model of the triode transfer functions based on a Leach model
+* MunroPiazzaFunction is a model of the triode transfer functions based on a Munro-Piazza model
 * TransistorClassAFilter is a solid state class A filter
 * TriodeFilter is a triode based filter
 * Triode2Filter is a triode based filter with a grid-plate capacitor